Kueea System is composed of Kueea Networks.

 - Tasks lose access to the object.

-- When there are no more tasks with access to the object, the system calls the object’s destructor.
+- When there are no more tasks with access to the object, the system invokes the object’s destructor.

 - The system deallocates the object’s memory.